JirkaKrivanek/inject/doc/factory.md

 The injected factory is exactly that instance which was used for the injection.
 So no factory clash and multiple factories are still supported.

+## Merging factories

+More complex projects can easily consist of multiple independent libraries delivered without the source code.

+To be able to use it effectively, the multiple factories can be merged into one other factory which then serves instances of all former (merged) factories.

+_**This feature is still TBD**_